 For more information about Zoewee’s, call 704 509-5947.

-I visited owner of Azama Grill, an Egyptian/Middle Eastern Restaurant at 54 Harvard Avenue, in Allston, Massachusetts.
-The restaurant’s unique Halal Cuisine is derived from nearly 100 years of secret family recipe.
+We visited Azama Grill, an Egyptian/Middle Eastern Restaurant at 54 Harvard Avenue, in Allston, Massachusettsn where the small restaurant’s unique Halal Cuisine is derived from nearly 100 years of secret family recipes.

 Azama Grill is open nightly until 2:00 a.m. and offers free delivery.
 Call 617 779-0003 or 617 779-0006.

-A belly dancer named Anastasia presented me with a pleasurable dance as I dined on the delectable, authentic, Moroccan cuisine.
-(Belly dancers perform twice nightly every night of the week and are available for private shows, events, and dancing lessons).
+A belly-dancer named Anastasia presented dinners with a pleasurable dance (Belly dancers perform twice nightly and are available for private shows, events, and dancing lessons).

 Tangierino, which is located just blocks away from the historic Bunker Hill monument and the U.S.S.
 Constitution, has received top awards from Zagot, Boston Globe, City Search, Where Magazine, Phantom Gourmet, Boston Magazine, AOL City Guide, and Improper Bostonian.